Steven Thrasher: The Viral Underclass

 In August 2022, Thrasher published The Viral Underclass: The Human Toll When Inequality and Disease Collide with Celadon Books, an imprint of Macmillan.
 In it, Thrasher presents a series of case studies to argue that structural inequality increases the effect of viruses like HIV and COVID-19 on marginalized groups like people of color, disabled people, and LGBT people.
 The book received a starred review in Publishers Weekly.
 In The Boston Globe, Jennifer Latson called The Viral Underclass an "engaging, enraging read."
 In Nature, Jennifer Hochschild wrote, "Thrasher is an excellent investigator.
 The reader sees how and why the narratives develop in particular ways, and feels fury and despair, as well as occasional glimmers of hope.
 But the stories also leave lots of questions."

+The Overseer Class

+In 2026, Thrasher published The Overseer Class: A Manifesto with HarperCollins.
+He discussed this book in an interview with Victoria Law for The Nation.